pyprism/Hiren-Hedwig/README.md

 # Hiren-MailBox
-A simple webmail client based on Mailgun api.
+A simple webmail client based on Mailgun's api.